IoT: The Connective Tissue of a Cognitive Supply Chain

 Likewise, as the sensors, microchips, and nanotechnology that comprise IoT continue to grow in precision, reliability, and usefulness, the applications will rapidly expand as well.
 Newer, smaller generations of IoT tags, for instance, will be embedded in everything from jewelry to paper and plastic, blending the trackable provenance of each item into the item itself.
 Future innovations in nanotechnology will only further shrink sensors and tags, utilizing what has already been dubbed “radio dust” to imprint data on virtually anything.

-IoT is the connective tissue that allows the disparate parts of supply chains to work in complete coordination with one another, eliminating information gaps that create the costly latencies in traditional supply chains.
+Industrial IoT is the connective tissue that allows the disparate parts of supply chains to work in complete coordination with one another, eliminating information gaps that create the costly latencies in traditional supply chains.
 When combined with the other critical components of asset chains and the cognitive supply chains they enable – including blockchain, AI, and additive manufacturing – IoT provides logistics networks the prescient insights needed to match demand in a dynamic, ever-evolving marketplace.
-To learn even more, check out our white paper.